Frequently Asked Questions

 Why don’t you do drop in classes?

 Progression is fundamental to what we do at Fit School.
 Having worked in gyms, where we did teach drop in classes, it was very difficult for existing or new participants to progress.
 It’s hard to plan or program when you don’t know who is coming.
-Paying for a group of classes in advance means:

 a) you are committed to the new class (it takes a while to form new habits);

-b) you give yourself a chance to learn and your body an opportunity to adapt -which is what happens when you train;
+b) you give yourself a chance to learn and your body an opportunity to adapt – which is what happens when you train;

-c) we can program the classes because we know who is in each class – this doesn’t mean you are all at the same level – but we can program with modifications and adaptations because we know who is coming; and
+c) we can program the classes because we know who is in each class – this doesn’t mean you are all at the same level – but we can program with modifications and adaptations because we know who is coming;